 top of page

 “Let's try something new today.
 Let's go to that new Indian restaurant!
-But... wait, no. I feel fired.
+But... wait, no. I feel tired.
 Let's visit our favourite place and get our regular table.
-But... tommorow!
+But... tomorrow!
 We will do something new.”

 – Is that you?
 Keep reading.